 Join in the Fun at Riddle Village

-If you’re looking for an independent living community in Media with a daily routine packed with opportunities for individual and team sports activities, Riddle Village is perfect.
+If you’re looking for a senior living community in Media with a daily routine packed with opportunities for individual and team sports activities, Riddle Village is perfect.
 Our residents enjoy an active lifestyle in addition to luxurious amenities and stunning grounds.
 Get in touch today to arrange a visit.